NOTHING FOR US WITHOUT US is truth, not just a slogan – V.S. Sunder

 SNDT University auditorium on 29th Feb 2020.

-Future Plans We are now working on yet another edutaining Puppet Play in Hindi titled JUNGLE SCHOOL, to further the reach of the message of equality and diversity in education specially in Hindi medium schools.
+Future Plans We are now working on yet another edutaining Puppet Play in Hindi titled JUNGLE SCHOOL, to further the reach of the message of equality and diversity in education especially in Hindi medium schools.

 The play has been written by Ila Joshi and Vibhav Shrivastav with expert advice from our consultant friend Dr Asmita Huddar of Hashu Advani College of Special Education.